slaclab/sdf-docs/batch-compute.md

 ## Clusters & Repos

 A cluster is a homogeneous set of computing nodes with the same hardware specifications and the same access to the storage.
-A facility is a program/project which can buy resources (e.g., LCLS, Rubin, SUNCAT, SuperCDMS, etc).
-A repo is a set of resources associated with a group of people within a facility (e.g., an LCLS experiment or a cryo-EM experiment).
+A [facility](contact-us.md#facpoc) is an entity (organization, project, group, program, etc) which owns resources within S3DF.
+A repo is a set of resources associated with a group of people within a facility (e.g., an LCLS experiment, a cryo-EM experiment, an effort within the accelerator directorate, etc).
 Not all repos will have access to all clusters.
 Some repos will have dedicated resources within a cluster, while some will use shared resources.

+Typically, a facility will acquire hardware in order to own resources within S3DF, but resources can also be assigned by SLAC.
+[Talk with us](contact-us.md) if you don't have funds to buy hardware but you would like to use dedicated resources within the S3DF.

 ### Partitions & Accounts